ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

 Approval process
 ----------------
-The approval process is divided into three different parts:
+The approval process is divided into three parts:

 .. grid:: 3